mewwts/addict/README.md

 # addict - the Python Dict that's better than heroin.
 [![build Status](https://travis-ci.org/mewwts/addict.svg?branch=master)](https://travis-ci.org/mewwts/addict) [![Coverage Status](https://img.shields.io/coveralls/mewwts/addict.svg)](https://coveralls.io/r/mewwts/addict)

-addict is a Python module that gives you a dictionary whos values are both gettable and settable using both attribute and getitem syntax.
+addict is a Python module that gives you a dictionary whose values are both gettable and settable using both attribute and getitem syntax.

 **Never again will you have to write code like this**:
 ```Python